marcogdepinto/emotion-classification-from-audio-files/README.md

 - Audio-only files;

 - Video + audio files: I have extracted the audio from each file using the script **Mp4ToWav.py** that you can find in the main directory of the project.

+The classes we are trying to predict are the following:

+- 01 = neutral
+- 02 = calm
+- 03 = happy
+- 04 = sad
+- 05 = angry
+- 06 = fearful
+- 07 = disgust
+- 08 = surprised

 **Results with Neural Network**